 Outreach –

-Online training session with students from Ocosta Juior-Senior High School, Westport, Washington for drone-related eduction.
+Online training session with students from Ocosta Junior-Senior High School, Westport, Washington for drone-related education.

 What do you plan to do during the next reporting period to accomplish the goals and objectives?

 We will follow the implementation plan to ensure that all the CSET’s funded research, education, and outreach activities move forward as scheduled.